sansumbrella/entityx/entityx/python/README.md

   CollisionEventProxy() : PythonEventProxy("on_collision") {}

   void receive(const CollisionEvent &event) {
-    // "entities" is a protected data member populated by
+    // "entities" is a protected data member, populated by
-    // PythonSystem with Python entities that pass can_send(). for (auto entity : entities) {
+    // PythonSystem, with Python entities that pass can_send(). for (auto entity : entities) {
       auto py_entity = entity.template component<PythonEntityComponent>();
       if (entity == event.a || entity == event.b) {